djberg96/sys-host/README.md

 earliest days of Ruby when I was just learning how to write them.
 I'm fairly certain anything this library does the socket library in stdlib can already do.

+This library will receive no further updates and the repository has been archived.

 ## Description
 An interface for getting host information.